j-freddy/ultimate-tictactoe-2/README.md

 $ python3 -m pip install -U pygame --user
 ```

+## Playing the game

+### Player options

+This program is currently set to "Player vs AI".
+You can change the settings by editing `player_x` and `player_o` in `game.py`.

-## Running the game
+### Running the game

-Inside the project directory, enter:

 ```console
 $ python3 main.py
 ```

 Alternatively, if you have Visual Studio Code, you can open the folder.
-Then, open main.py and click the triangle on the top right.
+Then, open `main.py` and click the triangle on the top right.

 ## Game instructions